-Core content 1.
-Current Trends & Issues in French-speaking society
+Core content

-- 2. Artistic Culture & Music in French-speaking society - 3.
+- 1. Current Trends & Issues in French-speaking society - 2.
+Artistic Culture & Music in French-speaking society - 3.
 Aspects of Political life in the French-speaking world - 4.
 Grammar - 5.
 Works: Literary texts and films

-During the course, students will have a dedicated session with the French Language Assistant each week, during which time they will develop their ability to have active discussions on various topics in French and work to prepare their individual research project on a topic of their choice for assessment in the speaking element of the exam.
+During the course, students will have a dedicated session with the French Language Assistant each week, during which time they will develop their ability to have active discussions on various topics in French, and work to prepare their individual research project on a topic of their choice for assessment in the speaking element of the exam.

-Paper 1: Listening, Reading & Writing 50% of total A Level Assesses knowledge of current trends & issues, political life and artistic culture in French-speaking society and grammatical knowledge.
+Paper 1: Listening, Reading & Writing

+Assesses knowledge of current trends & issues, political life and artistic culture in French-speaking society and grammatical knowledge.

-Paper 2: Writing 20% of total A Level Assesses understanding of literary works studied and grammatical knowledge.
+Paper 2: Writing

+Assesses understanding of literary works studied and grammatical knowledge.